essishen93/Basic-Image-Processing-2/README.md

 This README file is the Introduction of "EE569_hw2_4946850713_Shen.zip" and
                     the Guidance of compiling and running the projects.

+The source code outside the .zip file is just a sample.
+Please unzip the .zip file to see and run the complete project.

 #################################################

 Except problem_1_(6) SVM which was built on Microsoft Visual C++ 2010 Expression Edition, WIN7 (x64)